nadildk/treekay/README.md

 - Music Streaming: Stream the new treekay beat tape through this dynamic website!
 - Modern UI: Built with Next.js and React for fast and responsive design.
 - Smooth Animations: Framer Motion integration for stunning UI animations.
-- 3D Graphics: Powered by Three.js for captivating 3D visuals.
-- Email Support: Integrated with EmailJS for user feedback.

 ## Tech Stack 🛠